markusdr/transducersaurus/README.txt

 format LMs, lexicon transducers, context-dependency transducers and acoustic model to context-dependency mappers.

-It supports both HTK and Sphinx format pronunciation dictionaries as well as AMs.
-However the latter may be dependent on the decoder.

-It depends on the following python modules: pyopenfst

-Along with the test data you should be able to run the toy-test.py build script to build some working examples and corresponding graphs.

-Building the graphs also requires the graphviz package.

-./toy-test.py ./cmudata/toy.3g.arpa cmudata/toy-all.dic cmudata/rm1.1000.mdef
+It provides both simple python prototypes and more robust as well as much faster C++ implementations of all the basic WFST algorithms needed to generate a standard LVCSR WFST cascade.
+It supports cascade generation for both the Juicer and TCubed WFST decoders.
+Sphinx support is on the way.

+See the prototypes directory for more information.